Random walk: Gaussian random walk

 A random walk having a step size that varies according to a normal distribution is used as a model for real-world time series data such as financial markets.
-The Black–Scholes formula for modeling option prices, for example, uses a Gaussian random walk as an underlying assumption.

 Here, the step size is the inverse cumulative normal distribution $\Phi^{-1}(z,\mu,\sigma)$ where 0 ≤ z ≤ 1 is a uniformly distributed random number, and μ and σ are the mean and standard deviations of the normal distribution, respectively.

 If μ is nonzero, the random walk will vary about a linear trend.
 If vs is the starting value of the random walk, the expected value after n steps will be vs + nμ.